-How to Fix External Hard Drive Not Showing Up on Mac in 4 Ways?
+How to Fix SSD Not Showing up in Windows 10/11?

 Fix 1: Fix Faulty Hardware

 When your SSD is not showing up in Windows, the primary action to take is to confirm whether your SSD is properly connected.
 Check if the SSD's USB cable is pushed in securely and plugged into the correct port.
 Also, check that the cable is not damaged and is fit snugly in the port.
 If you have verified that the cable connection is not the issue and your computer is still not recognizing the SSD, it's possible that there is a hardware problem with the SSD.
 In this case, you may need to fix or replace any faulty hardware that is preventing the SSD from being detected.

 Sometimes, the SSD not showing up issue is due to the BIOS not detecting the SSD.
 When the BIOS settings are not configured correctly, the system may not be able to recognize and use the SSD.
 For example, if the SATA controller mode is set to IDE instead of AHCI, the system may not be able to communicate with the SSD properly, resulting in SSD not being detected by the operating system.
 To ensure that your SSD is properly recognized, configure the SSD settings in BIOS as follows:

 - Restart your computer, press the designated key F2 or others like F10 or Del (depending on your computer manufactures) during startup, and hit the Enter key to enter the BIOS setup.

 - Next, navigate to the "Storage Configuration" section of the BIOS settings.

 Locate the setting for the SATA controller mode and change it to AHCI.

 - Press F10 to save your changes to SATA Controller Mode Option and exit the BIOS setup.
 Your computer will restart and should now recognize and use the SSD efficiently.

 Fix 3: Update SSD Drivers